giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/offer-list.md

 #### Offer list #1 - WETH-DAI

-In order to translate 'ratio' to 'price', one must decide which of the tokens is the base and which is the quote.
 In this WETH-DAI offer list:
 * WETH is the base token
 * DAI the quote token
 * Thus, since the ratio is in WETH/DAI (WETH per DAI), **the price in this offer list is `ratio^(-1)` (DAI per WETH)**